Ceiling effect (statistics): Range-of-instrument constraints

 The range of data that can be gathered by a particular instrument may be constrained by inherent limits in the instrument's design.
 Often design of a particular instrument involves trade-offs between ceiling effects and floor effects.
 If a dependent variable measured on a nominal scale does not have response categories that appropriately cover the upper end of the sample's distribution, the maximum value response will have to include all values above the end of the scale.
 This will result in a ceiling effect due to the grouping of respondents into the single maximum category, which prevents an accurate representation of the deviation beyond that point.
-This issue occurs in many types of surveys that use pre-determined bracket-style responses.
-When many subjects have scores on a variable at the upper limit of what an instrument reports, data analysis provides inaccurate information because some actual variation in the data is not reflected in the scores obtained from that instrument.
+This issue occurs in multiple types of surveys that use pre-determined bracket-style responses.
+When multiple subjects have scores on a variable at the upper limit of what an instrument reports, data analysis provides inaccurate information because some actual variation in the data is not reflected in the scores obtained from that instrument.

 A ceiling effect is said to occur when a high proportion of subjects in a study have maximum scores on the observed variable.
 This makes discrimination among subjects among the top end of the scale impossible.
 For example, an examination paper may lead to, say, 50% of the students scoring 100%.
 While such a paper may serve as a useful threshold test, it does not allow ranking of the top performers.
 For this reason, examination of test results for a possible ceiling effect, and the converse floor effect, is often built into the validation of instruments such as those used for measuring quality of life.

 In such a case, the ceiling effect keeps the instrument from noting a measurement or estimate higher than some limit not related to the phenomenon being observed, but rather related to the design of the instrument.
 A crude example would be measuring the heights of trees with a ruler only 20 meters in length, if it is apparent on the basis of other evidence that there are trees much taller than 20 meters.
 Using the 20-meter ruler as the sole means of measuring trees would impose a ceiling on gathering data about tree height.
 Ceiling effects and floor effects both limit the range of data reported by the instrument, reducing variability in the gathered data.
 Limited variability in the data gathered on one variable may reduce the power of statistics on correlations between that variable and another variable.